-- Multicam LSM mode, when the EVS server is controlled by the Remote Panel. - Spotbox mode, when the EVS server is controlled by the industry-standard protocols.
+- Multicam LSM mode, when the EVS server is controlled by the Remote Panel. - Spotbox or Server modes, when the EVS server is controlled by the industry-standard protocols.

 The following table shows the minimum and maximum number of channels that can be operated in both modes: